d3rty/json/README.md

     Name   string `json:"name"`

     // These fields will be rewritten in dirty schema.
-    // In case if they were dirty-read (stringified integers, etc) - they are still valid.
+    // In case if they were dirty-read (stringified integers, etc.) - they are still valid.
 (Yellow Mode) ID       int    `json:"id"`
-    IsActive bool   `json:"is_active"` // this will be read as is_active/IsActive/is-active, etc
+    IsActive bool   `json:"is_active"` // this will be read as is_active/IsActive/is-active, etc.

     // MustBool won't be rewritten in dirty schema.
 So this field MUST be bool or ignored (Red Mode).
     MustBool bool `json:"must_bool"`